Trust Litigation Attorney in Massachusetts

 Choosing counsel for a trust dispute is a significant decision.
 You need a team that understands Massachusetts trust law, the procedures of local courts, and the interpersonal dynamics that often shape these cases.
 At Lynch & Owens, P.C., we bring decades of focused experience, a reputation for strong courtroom advocacy, and a commitment to clear, responsive communication.

 Our firm has been serving individuals and families here since 1995, and our attorneys have more than 120 years of combined experience.
-We strive to combine the sophistication of big city practice with close personal attention.
+We strive to combine the sophistication of big-city practice with close personal attention.
 From Boston to the South Shore and Cape Cod, we work to help clients navigate complicated trust conflicts with careful preparation and strategic thinking.

 If you are facing a contested trust, you do not have to sort through the legal and family issues alone.
 We will listen to your concerns, review your documents, and discuss realistic options for negotiation, mediation, or litigation.
 Our goal is to align our strategy with your priorities, whether that means focusing on asset protection, clarifying your role as trustee, or addressing serious misconduct.